CRISM: Quebec-Atlantic node

 - Sherry Stewart, PhD, Dalhousie University, Department of Psychology and Neuroscience, firstname.lastname@example.org

 The overarching goal of the Quebec-Atlantic node is to provide a dynamic research environment where partners are engaged to identify crucial needs and priorities, and work together toward the development and implementation of intervention research in the area of substance misuse.
 The integration of regional research activities will facilitate national and international high quality, integrated, multisite research projects.
 The Quebec-Atlantic node priorities will focus around development, evaluation and dissemination of interventions along four themes: poly-substance use problems; mental health comorbidities; pain; and medical comorbidities.

 - Demonstration projects: A first demonstration project will focus on novel personality-targeted interventions to address polysubstance misuse amongst methadone maintenance clients recruited in two provincial jurisdictions (Nova Scotia and Quebec).
 A second demonstration project will evaluate a peer-to-peer training and intervention program, initiated by a community-based organization, whose objectives are to increase access to naloxone for the prevention of opioid overdose, and to test the capacity for community-initiated projects to implement results.

-- The Quebec-Maritimes Node (QMN) wants to act as a catalyst for its members, and support their research projects that reflect the node’s priorities.
+- The Quebec-Atlantic Node (QAN) wants to act as a catalyst for its members, and support their research projects that reflect the node’s priorities.
 We have established a working group structure as an integration mechanism to favor researchers and knowledge users involvement and research development program to support our members in an increasingly competitive research grant landscape.
 This Research development is part of the key to our nodes growth by contributing node resources to promising research protocol that have a better chance at receiving funding thus creating opportunities to grow the node and network through research.

 Dr Julie Bruneau, Director & NPI